 Disposable face coverings may only be worn for one day and then must be placed in the trash.
 Students may also wear a cloth face covering, which may only be worn for one day and then properly laundered before use again.

-Group meetings and projects should be held in whole or partly using the extensive range of available remote collaboration tools (e.g. Zoom, Blackboard Collaborate, or phone).
+Group meetings and projects may be held in whole or partly using the extensive range of available remote collaboration tools (e.g. Zoom, Blackboard Collaborate, or phone).

-SCAD students arriving for winter quarter via international flights should follow the latest CDC guidance.
+Students traveling or arriving via international flights should follow the latest CDC guidance.

 What to do if you are sick